 ERS provides retirement, death and disability benefits pursuant to Act No. 447, approved on May 15, 1951, as amended, which became effective on January 1, 1952.
 Retirement benefits depend upon age at retirement and number of years of credited service.
 Benefits vest after ten years of plan participation.
-Participants who have attained an age of at least fifty-five (55) years and have completed at least twenty-five (25) years of creditable service or members who have attained an age of at least fifty-eight (58) years and have completed at least ten (10) years of creditable service or who have attained an age of at least sixty five (65) years and have completed at least ten (10) years of service if hired after April 1990 are entitled to an annual benefit, payable monthly for life.
+Participants who have attained an age of at least fifty-five (55) years and have completed at least twenty-five (25) years of creditable service or members who have attained an age of at least ten (10) years of creditable service or who have attained an age of at least ten (10) years of service if hired after April 1990 are entitled to an annual benefit, payable monthly for life.